heyitsdoodler/hbml/docs/src/get_start/first_file.md

 Strings in HBML can use one of three delimiters `'`, `"`, or <code>\`</code>.
 If you use the `'` or `"` delimiter, newlines won't be included in the resulting string, but using <code>\`</code> will include newlines.

-Strings are also put through a substitution process to turn characters that might cause problems in HTML into their HTML codes such as `<` being replaced with `&lt;`
+Strings are also put through a substitution process to turn characters that might cause problems in HTML into their HTML codes such as `<` being replaced with <code>&amp;lt</code>